DoD Cyber Scholarship Program

 The Joint Cyber Analysis Course (JCAC) is an intensive 126-day (26 week) Course of Instruction (COI) designed to prepare service members for the Cyberspace Mission.
 The course covers a wide variety of topics from basic computer fundamentals to advanced cyber operations (CO) topics.
 JCAC utilizes virtualized systems and networks to provide students with a hands-on experience that closely mimics CO scenarios that would occur in the mission.
 JCAC graduates support Cyber Mission Force work roles

-Uniformed military members who will graduate from JCAC or who have graduated in the past 4 years may apply to the DoD CySP and transfer JCAC credits to one of the following partner programs.
+Uniformed military members who will graduate from JCAC or who have graduated in the past 4 years may apply to the DoD CSA and transfer JCAC credits to one of the following partner programs.

 Capitol Technology UniversityPOC: Dr. William Butler, whbutler@captechu.edu